 For extra cleaning power, you can repeat the cycle (with the same settings) with half a cup of baking soda.
 It’ll gently scrub the inside, which will help remove buildup and stains.
 That’s not all, it’ll also neutralize odors.

 3. Use Chlorine Bleach to Kill Germs

-Chlorine bleach is great in that it’ll kill any germs that are inside your washing machine.
+Liquid chlorine bleach is great in that it’ll kill any germs that are inside your washing machine.

 If your top-load washer has a detergent drawer, add two cups of bleach there and another two cups directly into the drum.
 If your washer doesn’t have a drawer, add four cups of bleach to the drum.

 You want to let the bleach sit in the washing machine for at least an hour before restarting and finishing the cycle.
 That’ll give it more time to disinfect the inside.

 If you can’t pause the cycle, you can skip the step altogether.
-Instead of doing that, pour the bleach into the drum and let it sit in there for at least an hour before starting the cycle.
+Instead of doing that, pour the bleach into the washer drum and let it sit in there for at least an hour before starting the cycle.